devassistant/devassistant/docs/developer_documentation/create_assistant/yaml/tutorial.rst

   distribution/packaging system and you shouldn't touch or add files in this path.
 The "local" path can be used by system admins to add system-wide assistants while not touching "system" path.
 Lastly, "user" path can be used by users to create and use their own assistants.
-It is up to you where you place your assistant, but "user" path is usually best for playing around and development of new assistants.
-It is also the path that we will use throughout these tutorials.
+- When developing new assistants, that you e.g. put in a Git repo, it is best to utilize ``DEVASSISTANT_PATH`` bash environment variable, see :ref:`load_paths` for more info.

 Creating a Simple Creator
 -------------------------